-The Dolby Digital format allows for surround sound, as it uses six independent audio channels:
+The Dolby Digital format uses six independent audio channels:

-- A central speaker, generally placed atop or above the screen, for reproducing dialogue.
+- A central speaker, generally placed on the top of or above the screen, for reproducing dialogue.

 - Two audio tracks for the front speakers, for accentuating the context of the sound coming from the central speaker.